jfree/jcommon/README.md

-THE JCOMMON CLASS LIBRARY: Version 1.0.22
+THE JCOMMON CLASS LIBRARY: Version 1.0.23
 =========================================

-28 February 2014.
+Not yet released.

 (C)opyright, 2000-2014, by Object Refinery Limited and Contributors.